sxjs1st/sxjs1st.github.io/_pages/miscellaneous.md

 I can play the piano and the drums a bit.
 Although I’m not a professional, I enjoy practicing in my free time, especially when I want to relax or express my emotions through music.
 I also like to listen to symphonies—they help me unwind and appreciate the beauty of classical music.
 The rich layers of sound and the emotion behind each piece always inspire me.
 Music plays an important role in my life, both as a hobby and as a source of comfort.

 ## Games
-My favorite games are **Monster Hunter** and **PUBG**.
+My favorite games are **Resident Evil** and **Monster Hunter**.
 I enjoy the thrill of hunting massive creatures in Monster Hunter, where strategy and teamwork are key.
 In PUBG, I love the intense, fast-paced action and the excitement of being the last one standing.
 These games offer totally different experiences, but both keep me engaged and always wanting to improve my skills.

 ## Movies